After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona

 \subsection{Training Context-Aware and Preference-Aligned Assistants}

 Recent systems demonstrate effective proactive assistance through two primary approaches.
-First, platforms such as SocialMind~\cite{yang2025socialmind} and ProAgent~\cite{yang2025proagent} use wearable hardware to capture rich contextual cues.
+First, context-aware systems use multimodal sensing and historical information to determine when assistance is needed and what action should be taken.
+Platforms such as SocialMind~\cite{yang2025socialmind} and ProAgent~\cite{yang2025proagent} use wearable hardware to capture rich contextual cues.
 While effective, these require instrumented environments and lack the scalability of mobile-first solutions.
 Second, post-training alignment techniques such as Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO) refine behavior using preference signals~\cite{christiano2017deep, rafailov2023direct, ouyang2022training}.
-Benchmarks such as ProactiveBench and frameworks such as UXAgent emphasize training for intervention timing~\cite{lu2024proactive, lu2025uxagent}.
-However, these methods depend on extensive human-labeled data, which is costly and difficult to collect safely during early development~\cite{casper2023open}.
-Furthermore, standard alignment often targets general population averages rather than individual variance.
-Our work addresses this challenge through a simulation-first training strategy.
-We use LLM-driven simulation to generate large-scale interaction data that captures diverse preference expressions.
-This enables population-level preference learning before deployment, followed by lightweight on-device adaptation to individual users, bridging the gap between scalable training and personalized deployment.
+Proactive Agent applies this data-driven approach through ProactiveBench, using human accept--reject judgments to train a reward model and fine-tune whether an agent should offer assistance~\cite{lu2024proactive}; ContextAgentBench further evaluates proactive prediction and tool use from multimodal daily-life context~\cite{yang2025contextagent}.
+However, standard alignment usually aggregates feedback across annotators, producing behavior aligned with population-level averages rather than potentially conflicting individual preferences.
+Personalized alignment methods address this limitation through lightweight user models, decomposed preference dimensions, retrieval from user histories, or user-specific parameter-efficient modules~\cite{li2024personalized, jang2023personalized, salemi2024lamp, tan2024democratizing}.
+These approaches improve individual alignment, but often require sufficient user histories, explicit preference annotations, or separate optimization for each user, leaving both cold-start and resource-constrained deployment challenges.
+Inference-time activation interventions offer a lighter alternative by modifying a frozen model's internal representations without full parameter updates~\cite{li2023inference, turner2024activation}.
+Prior work, however, primarily steers fixed global attributes such as truthfulness, sentiment, or personality rather than multiple user-specific preferences that evolve through interaction.
+Our work addresses this gap through a simulation-first training strategy: LLM-driven simulation supplies large-scale, structured preference interactions for population-level learning, followed by lightweight on-device activation steering from individual feedback.
+This population-to-individual design combines a strong cold start with efficient, privacy-preserving adaptation without maintaining a separately trained model for every user.